rosendot/rosendo_party_rentals_website/README.md

-# Mi Fiesta Rentals Website
+# Gran Fiesta Rentals Website

-A modern, responsive display website for Mi Fiesta Rentals party rental business in the Rio Grande Valley, built with Next.js and TailwindCSS.
+A modern, responsive display website for Gran Fiesta Rentals party rental business in the Rio Grande Valley, built with Next.js and TailwindCSS.

 ## 🎯 Project Overview

-This repository contains a display-only website for Mi Fiesta Rentals, showcasing tables & chairs rental services for the Rio Grande Valley area.
+This repository contains a display-only website for Gran Fiesta Rentals, showcasing tables & chairs rental services for the Rio Grande Valley area.
 The site provides comprehensive rental information, interactive delivery zone mapping, and multiple contact options for customers to request quotes.

 **Current Status:** Display website with JSON-based data management (no backend required) **Future Plans:** Integration with Stripe or Shopify for online booking and payments